This post may contain affiliate links. Please see my disclosure policy

 I shared this video on Instagram

 Head Judge Andrew had warned me that my life may go a little crazy for a while…he wasn’t kidding!
 The media attention was overwhelming- but in a good way!
 I was on, This Morning, GB News, ITV news, BBC News, BBC Manchester Radio, Jeremy Vine Radio show, Newstalk radio.
 Newspapers- The Telegraph, The Times, The Guardian, The Mirror, Daily Mail, The Sun and many more.
-I made it in Gardeners world mag, House beautiful, Home and Garden… it was completely bonkers, but a lot of fun!
+I made it in Gardeners world mag, House beautiful, Home and Garden, my modern met, IKEA magazine… it was completely bonkers, but a lot of fun!